rfgordonjr/nflQbDraftPicks/README.md

 Let's do the following:

 - Pull all the data from first round quarterback selections from the last 20 years.
 - Define what "good" means.
-We'll a combination of these two:
+We'll use a combination of these two:
     - Started a Super Bowl
     - Named to a Pro Bowl
 - Find factors that contribute to the likelihood of "good."

 ## First Round QBs by Year

-Here's the list:
+Here's the list of QBs taken in the first round per year since 1999 (excluding 2020 picks since they haven't had a chance to show if they're 'good' pros yet).

+Remember that we're defining a QB as 'good' if they've ever started a super bowl or made a Pro Bowl:

 |Name               | YearDrafted| sbStarts|everProBowl |goodQB |
 |:------------------|-----------:|--------:|:-----------|:------|